iosg073/Notes-CODE-Django-1st-Repo/readme.md

 Now take a minute to look at the newly generated files.

 We've created a django project called `tunr_django`.
-We've also created an "app" inside of it called `tunr`. `tunr_django` is the base django project, where we handle our routes. `tunr` is where we write our models, controllers, and templates.
+We've also created an "app" inside of it called `tunr_app`. `tunr` is the base django project, where we handle our routes. `tunr_app` is where we write our models, controllers, and templates.

 We can have many "apps" inside of a django project.
 This allows us to